yogevshalmon/allsat-circuits/README.md

 # HALL (Haifa AllSAT)

-HALL is an AllSAT enumeration tool for Combinational Circuits(in AIGER format)
+HALL is an AllSAT enumeration tool for single output combinational circuits(in AIGER format).

 ## Summary

-This tool **HALL** given an Combinational Circuit in AIGER format, generates an AllSAT enumeration: all the solutions (satisfying assignments) in Disjunctive Normal Form (DNF).
+This tool **HALL** given a combinational circuit in AIGER format with a single output (which evalutes to 1), generates an AllSAT enumeration: all the solutions (satisfying assignments) in Disjunctive Normal Form (DNF).
 For more information about the AIGER format please visit the page: http://fmv.jku.at/aiger/

-The solutions are represented using **satisfying input assignment**, meaning only the circuit inputs are enumerated.
+The solutions are represented using assignments to the inputs only, meaning only the circuit inputs are enumerated.
-Further more, this tool utilizing **partial assignments**, which are assignment for only part of the variables (where the rest assign the don't-care value), allowing for succinctly describe multiple assignments.
+Further more, this tool utilizing **ternary** values, which extends the Boolean values 0/1 with an additional value called the don't-care value (denoted by X), which means that the assignemnt is satisfying regard of the variable value, allowing for succinctly describe multiple assignments.

-Internally, incremntal sat solver - "intel_sat_solver" is been used, please check the repository https://github.com/alexander-nadel/intel_sat_solver for more details.
+Internally, incremental sat solver - "intel_sat_solver" is been used, please check the repository https://github.com/alexander-nadel/intel_sat_solver for more details.

-The solutions returned from HALL can be either disjoint(no overlap) or non-disjoint(may overlap), please check the **How to use the tool** section for more info.
+The solutions returned from HALL can be either disjoint(no overlap) or non-disjoint(may overlap), please check the [**How to use the tool**](#how-to-use-the-tool) section for more info.

-## How to build
+## How to build HALL

 Please consider the following before continuing:
 - Compilation requires g++ version 10.1.0 or higher.